EkispertWebService/guide-book/docs/app.md

-# A toy App
+# A Toy App

-Let's implement an application with Ekispert Web Service.
+Let's implement an simple application using Ekispert Web Service.

 ![img](/img/1.png)